Rajpratik71/community-summits-wiki/Using-Chef-with-Docker.md

 - This is the sweetspot to why Habitat was created.
 Baking an OS image is a really good pattern with config management, as there are configs that you want for your app.
 When you bake a docker container, it's focused on that application, it follows a different paradime than baking an OS image.

 - If you it have already working, and you need the shortest step to create to image - you may need to rethink how this work is done.
 Again, Habitat.

+-- Explain Habitat for me.

+- Once you defined what your build looks like in Habitat, you create an artifact.
+You start with your app code, you compile it down, and you end up with an artifact, so that artifact can be run as a container somewhere.

+-- So it works for both baremetal and containers? hybrid?

+- Your app when you build it, you can say "it needs a DB to start", when Habitat launches the app service it looks around the ring looking for that DB.
+You can run a demo env that are all docker containers on your laptop.

+- When you are no longer trying to package your applications as cookbooks.
+Chef is really good at,